 We operate the Etame, Avouma/South Tchibala, Ebouri, Southeast Etame and the North Tchibala fields on behalf of a consortium of four companies.
-As of March 31, 2020, production operations in the Etame Marin block included ten platform wells, plus three subsea wells across all fields tied back by pipelines to deliver crude oil and associated natural gas through a riser system to allow for delivery, processing, storage and ultimately offloading the crude oil from a leased FPSO anchored to the seabed on the block.
+As of June 30, 2020, production operations in the Etame Marin block included ten platform wells, plus three subsea wells across all fields tied back by pipelines to deliver crude oil and associated natural gas through a riser system to allow for delivery, processing, storage and ultimately offloading the crude oil from a leased floating, production, storage and offloading vessel ("FPSO") anchored to the seabed on the block.
 We currently have thirteen producing wells.
 The FPSO has production limitations of approximately 25,000 BOPD and 30,000 barrels of total fluids per day.
-During the three months ended March 31, 2020 and 2019, production from the block was approximately 1,665 MBbls (450 MBbls net) and 1,164 MBbls (315 MBbls net), respectively.
+During the three months ended June 30, 2020 and 2019, production from the block was approximately 1,822 MBbls (492 MBbls net) and 1,235 MBbls (333 MBbls net), respectively.
+During the six months ended June 30, 2020 and 2019, production from the block was approximately 3,487 MBbls (942 MBbls net) and 2,399 MBbls (648 MBbls net), respectively, as discussed below in "Results of Operations".